eBPF-Flowradar/eBPF-FlowRadar/notes.md

 13. Currently packets gets inserted into 2 or 3 flowsets.
 Should all packets be inserted into the same flowset?
 14. How are you guys dealing with fragmented IP packets? (packet 34 in pcap UDP with src/dst port=0)(when these packets are considered the flow count becomes as you said :24089)
 15. Pureflows (7359) when flows in a single flowset (Error :#3)[x]
+16. Can you provide pcaps with malicious flows for testing (consistency)
+17. MAX_PKT_COUNT while generating mal_flows

 # Check
 1. Check all TODOs